jevonmao/PermissionsSwiftUI/README.md

 ```
 ## 🧰 Supported Permissions
 Here is a list of all the permissions PermissionsSwiftUI supports.
 Yup, even the newest `tracking` permission for iOS 14 so you can stay on top of your game.
 All permissions in PermissionsSwiftUI come with a default name, description, and a stunning Apple native SF Symbols icon.

+Support for Siri permission and FaceID permission is work in progress and coming soon!
 <br /> <br /> <br />
 <img align="center" src="https://github.com/jevonmao/PermissionsSwiftUI/blob/main/Resources/All-permissions-card-new.png" alt="A card of all the permissions" width="100%">